 [@|:]<variable-name> syntax as the default value for the parameter you want to assign the value to.

 What the Solvent platform allows, is for the application deployment to be further abstracted.
-Similar to how you can drop jsp files into a running application (war file), you can drop cruds into your crud application directory without actually re-deploying your war file.
-The war file only needs to be redeployed when a jar component changes, or you need to change your crud application directory.
+Similar to how you can drop jsp files into a running application (war file), you can drop executable into your application directory without actually re-deploying your war file.
+The war file only needs to be redeployed when a jar component changes, or you need to change your application directory.
 Both of these activities occur sparingly during the development of a web application, the hassle of re-deploying war files is significantly minimized.

 The applications you build on Solvent are POJWAs (Plain Old Java Web Applications)

-You need to specify the base directory of your application assets including cruds.
+You need to specify the base directory of your application assets including executables.
 There are varous directories that can be set.
 By Default these are set to the asset directory sub-directory that your application is created in.
 You should only need to set most of these for production deployment, not during development.

 The developer studio application, which is the application that you use to build your Solvent applications, is destributed as an integration of jetty container and the derby embeded database, it contains the following important directories: